My Journey To Fight Chronic Kidney Disease

 My Family

-My End Stage Renal Disease (ESRD) has been very challenging to deal with as a family.
-With hospital visits and dialysis treatments, in addition to my lack of employment opportunities, my wife, Ginger has to assume more family and financial responsibilities.
+My End Stage Renal Disease (ESRD) has been very challenging to deal with financially.
+With hospital visits and dialysis treatments, it has been a challenge to find consistent work.
+I have to prepare for any financial obstacles that may come my way post transplant in addition to supporting my children.

-We have three wonderful, fun-loving kids, Grant and his twin sisters, Gabriella and Gianna.
+I have three wonderful, fun-loving kids, Grant and his twin sisters, Gabriella and Gianna.
 All of them are on the Autism Spectrum.
-Despite these obstacles, we try to provide a normal and positive environment for our kids as we search for a living kidney donor to sustain my life.
+Despite these obstacles, as co-parents, Ginger and I try to provide a normal and positive environment for our kids as I search for a living kidney donor to sustain my life.

 Did you know?